NicoleContinelli/SOFIA_Python/README.md

 ```

 - If your newest Python version isn't the version when you type on your terminal "python3", you can follow this tutorial: https://www.youtube.com/watch?v=hAdympqE9v0
 - It's important to emphasize that we did this for you to not worry were the libraries are.
-For instance, you don't need to create python files in the same library folder, to use them.
+For instance, you don't need to create Python files in the same library folder, to use them.
 They are already located in Python globally.
 It's like using numpy o pandas after its installation.

 ## 3. Installation process
 ### 3.1 Motors